-We use the mechanisms and services available to understand the range of issues which may make a child vulnerable and ensure children and young people receive the most appropriate support or referral and access to other provision; actively supporting multiagency planning for those children and, in doing so, providing information about the 'voice of the child' and the child's personal experiences and perspectives as evidenced by observations or information provided.
+We use the mechanisms and services available to understand the range of issues which may make a child vulnerable and ensure children and young people receive the most appropriate support or referral and access to other provision; actively supporting multi-agency planning for those children and, in doing so, providing information about the 'voice of the child' and the child's personal experiences and perspectives as evidenced by observations or information provided.

-Our school arrangements for consulting with, listening and responding to pupils are daily check-ins with children, regular Pupil Voice through Star of the Week and others, Regular Circle Times, Worry boxes or monsters in the classroom, Wellbeing Ambassador meetings, termly Wellbeing surveys.
+Our school's arrangements for consulting with, listening and responding to pupils are daily check-ins with children, regular Pupil Voice through Star of the Week and others, Regular Circle Times, Worry boxes or monsters in the classroom, Learning Behaviour Champion meetings, termly Wellbeing surveys.

-Our school's arrangements for consulting with, listening and responding to parents are termly Parent Surveys, Regular communication via Seesaw with class teachers, an Open Door approach and teachers on the playground at the start and end of the day, Friends Of Alex Park (parents group).
+Our school/college's arrangements for consulting with, listening and responding to parents are that we have an Open Door approach, termly Parent Surveys, Regular communication via Seesaw with class teachers, Parents Evening twice a year, and teachers on the playground at the start and end of the day, Friends Of Alex Park (parents group).